Logo light mode the Fabryk

 The place had a...let’s say...unique vibe to it.
 Throughout the grounds were lots of guests in their elderly years — a mix of Azerbaijani and Russian could be heard.
 The guests looked at us with confused stares and frowns, probably thinking something roughly translated to “why the hell are you coming to a sanatorium at your age?”.

-As we ate our lunch, we couldn’t help but wonder the same.
+As we ate our lunch, we couldn’t help but wonder the same as the guests.
 It felt like we had temporarily checked into an elderly home, with the cafeteria giving off slight scents of hospital or my elementary school lunchroom.
 We were the youngest people by about 40 years.

 After lunch, it was do-or-die time.